Associate Degree in Aviation (Professional Pilots)Program details

 The Point Cook Airfield training environment is ideally situated with access to all types of airspace nearby and variable weather conditions.
 This enables you to develop the confidence and capability to handle command under a variety of operational conditions.

-The non-flying related courses are delivered at the City campus, which will enable you to access RMIT Student Services and other facilities.
+Students will attend the City campus one day per week for a select number of non-flying related courses.
+This will enable you to access RMIT Student Services and other facilities.

 All kids want to be able to fly, but Michael Walsh is turning that childhood dream into reality with an Associate Degree in Aviation (Professional Pilots).

 Captain Shubh Saxena - Flight Training